owlgrin/gaurilla-guide/src/articles/how-to-create-a-client.md

 ---
-title: How to add a client
+title: How to create a client
-description: Add people who would give you money ;)
+description: Store people who would give you money ;)
 layout: article
 ---
 Clients are the people who would give you business.
 These are your customers.